ladomino/Nature-Tours/README.md

 Techniques include:
 1. Using a RESTFUL API
 2. MVC architecture
+3. Mongo Date Modeling:  Normalizing, DeNormalizing, Types of Referencing.
+    Geospatial data, Embedding vs Child Referencing.
-3. Query String Handling
+4. Query String Handling
-4. Data Aggregation
+5. Data Aggregation
-5. Express Middleware
+6. Express Middleware
-6. Mongoose Middleware - Document, Query and Aggregate functions.
+7. Mongoose Middleware - Document, Query and Aggregate functions.
-7. JSON Web Tokens for Authentication
+8. JSON Web Tokens for Authentication
-8. Authorization, user roles, and protected routes
+9. Authorization, user roles, and protected routes
-9. Error Handling Layer for Development vs Production and Express, Mongooose and general handling.
+10. Error Handling Layer for Development vs Production and Express, Mongooose and general handling.
 A necessity for any developer to know how to do this.
-10. Testing out everything on PostMan.
+11. Testing out everything on PostMan.
-11. Using NDB Debugger.
+12. Using NDB Debugger.
-12. Setting up MongoDB Locally and on Atlas.
+13. Setting up MongoDB Locally and on Atlas.
-13. Using MongoDB Command Terminal and Compass and on Atlas.
+14. Using MongoDB Command Terminal and Compass and on Atlas.

 Once the app is completed it will be deployed on Heroku and use Mongo Atlas for